joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 ## Step 3: Reverse proxy with apache (static configuration)

+### The configuration used
+The path to the configuration is "docker-images/apache-reverse-proxy-image".
+The Dockerfile for this container tells to use the image from php:5.6-apache, copy "conf/" to "/etc/apache2/" and then run "a3enmod proxy proxy_http" and "a2ensite 000-* 001-*".

+The folder "conf/sites-available" contains two site configuration:
+  000-default.conf who just specify a virtual host listen to port 80 001-reverse-proxy.conf who specify a virtual host listen to port 80, a serverName (Labo.res.ch), 2 proxy pass and proxy pass reverse with static get request and static adress.

-To prove that the configuration is correct:
+### How To test that the configuration is correct:
-1) got to the right branch: git checkout -b fb-reverse-proxy
+1) use the right branch: git checkout -b fb-reverse-proxy
 2) build a image(from the root of this repo): docker build -t res/reverse_proxy docker-images/apache-reverse-proxy-image
 3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
 4) build a static server's image: docker build -t res/apache_php docker-images/apache-php-image